OrCHUK23/BlogWebsite/README.md

 - Flask-Login: Extension for Flask that handles user session management.
 - Flask-WTF: Extension for Flask that integrates WTForms library for form handling.
 - Flask-CKEditor: Extension for Flask that provides a rich text editor using CKEditor.
-- SQLite: Database system used for storing user information, blog posts, and comments.
+- SQLite: Database system used for storing user information, blog posts and comments.
 - Gunicorn: WSGI HTTP server used for deployment.

 ## Project Structure